 - Best multi-sport tour to Machu Picchu

-- Enjoy the thrilling mountain biking down to the Sacred Valley
+- Enjoy the thrilling mountain biking in Salineras of Maras

 - Adrenaline-filled river rafting on class III and IV rapids

-- Trek along off the beaten lost Inca Trails
+- Trek along the oof the beaten Inca Trails

-- Visit Machu Picchu and return on the panoramic train
+- Visit Machu Picchu and return on the Vistadome trains

-Day 1: Cusco – Salineras – Pispitayoc (Biking and Rafting).- Pick up from your hotel at 7.am and drive Cruzpata, where you will start descending on a mountain bike to the town of Maras, visit Salineras, and reach the Sacred Valley.
+Pick up from your hotel at 7 am and drive to Cruzpata, where you will start descending on a mountain bike to the town of Maras, visit Salineras, and reach the Sacred Valley.
 The van will take you to the city of Santa Maria for the White water river rafting.
 Spend the night in a rustic Lodge.

-Day 3: Santa Teresa -Llaqtapata – Aguas Calientes.- After breakfast, you will take a van to transfer you to Lucmabamba and start the 8-hour hike to Aguas Calientes.
-Along the way, you will hike an Inca Trail, visit Llaqtapata to catch the first glimpse of Machu Picchu, pass by Mandor farms.
+After breakfast, you will take a van to transfer you to Lucmabamba and start the 8-hour hike to Aguas Calientes.
+Along the way, you will hike an Inca Trail, visit Llaqtapata to catch the first glimpse of Machu Picchu, and pass by Mandor farms.
 Spend the night in a 3-star hotel in Aguas Calientes.

-Day 4: Machu Picchu (Lost City of the Incas).- The most crucial tour day starts early with breakfast and catching the first buses to Machu Picchu.
+The most crucial tour day starts early with breakfast and catching the first bus to Machu Picchu.
 Explore the most important buildings, temples, and palaces, and take some time for yourself before taking the panoramic train back to Cusco.
 Drop off at your hotel around 7.30 pm.